 The important thing is NEVER FORGET WHAT TO DO and WHAT YOU HAVE DONE 🙂

-Two things we also do if we are at a full service site:
+Things we also do including when we are at a full service site:

 Before we do the leveling/chocking bit we make sure we can “reach” the site services with our power cord, sewer connection and water hose.

 After leveling/chocking and disconnecting from Red Dragon we connect to the site services.